 - Allow the patient to express his feelings about having Cirrhosis.
 Offer psychological support and encouragement when appropriate.

-- To minimize the risk for bleeding, warn the patient against taking non-steroidal anti-inflammatory drugs, straining to defecate and blowing his nose, or sneezing to vigorously.
+- To minimize the risk of bleeding, warn the patient against taking non-steroidal anti-inflammatory drugs, straining to defecate and blowing his nose, or sneezing too vigorously.
 Suggest using an electric razor and a soft toothbrush.